mphDev84/To-Do-List/README.md

 # To-Do-List
-A simple web application written in Javascript
+A simple web application written in HTML, CSS and Javascript